 Diane, the owner, is a great hostess and will make you feel welcome.
 And if that's not enough, surely her homemade breakfast will win you over.

-Be sure to book your room online prior to your trip as there are only five guests rooms and they are often full.
+Be sure to book your room online prior to your trip as there are only five guest rooms and they are often full.

 There's even more fun on Day 1 - a Scootin’ for Scoops Ice Cream Scooter Tour with Strasburg Scooters.